Modern piano trio and improvised music from Santa Fe, New Mexico

 A kodama is a forest sprite in Japanese folklore.
 They are said to be found in groups, especially in the mountains, and they are associated with everything from good fortune to outright mischief.

-After years of crossing musical paths under a variety of circumstances, drummer Milton Villarrubia, bassist Jeremy Bleich, and pianist Robert Muller realized that their musical chemistry deserved further exploration.
-Their first recording sessions were followed quickly by regular performances at the original Second Street Brewery.
+After years of crossing musical paths under a variety of circumstances, drummer Milton Villarrubia, bassist Jeremy Bleich, and pianist Robert Muller realized that our musical chemistry deserved further exploration.
+Our first recording sessions were followed quickly by regular performances at the original Second Street Brewery.

 The music is jazz as a verb, not as a style — human beings connecting with each other and interacting, with conversations that don’t always ending quite as expected.